prchyr/RadioScatter/README.md

 http://arxiv.org/abs/1710.02883

-please see RadioScatter.hh for the main documentation. each function and variable is described, and it should give a picture of what's going on.
+Please see the User Manual for detailed documentation of how RadioScatter works, and the function definitions.

 how it works, breifly: